-Compliance with the program’s technical standards does not guarantee a student’s eligibility for the NATABOC Certification Exam.
+Compliance with the program’s technical standards does not guarantee a student’s eligibility for the BOC Certification Exam.

 - the ability to assimilate, analyze, synthesize, and integrate concepts; problem solve to formulate assessment and therapeutic judgments; and distinguish deviations from the norm.